-What is a personal loan?
+What exactly is a personal loan?

 Is a personal loan better than using a credit card?

-An unsecured personal loan can be a cheaper way to borrow money than a credit card, if you’re looking to borrow a lump sum over a set period of time.
+A personal loan can be a cheaper way to borrow money than a credit card, if you’re looking to borrow a lump sum over a set period of time.

 Why compare personal loans?

-Please remember though, that however low the APR, a loan can be an expensive way to get money and isn’t without risk if you fail to meet the terms agreed.
+Please remember though, that however low the APR/APRC, a loan can be an expensive way to get money and isn’t without risk if you fail to meet the terms agreed.
 Think carefully whether the loan is essential and thoroughly compare all of your options before taking the step to apply.